lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         We have included the equations for the outcome measures as requested.
 In addition, we replaced HOMA-IR with HOMA2-%S from the HOMA2 Calculator.
+        The results were not substantially different after the replacement of HOMA-IR. {{confirm}}

     - *"In the statistical analysis you state that co-variates were time-dependent.
 This is not true for age at baseline, family history, sex,